dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 ![Setup for Getting Started](/images/1_hardware.png)

 * Connect the LOPY to the expansion board (doublecheck the direction)
-* Connect the Antenna to the Lopy 866 antenna port (be careful, and note there are three connectors)
+* Connect the Antenna to the Lopy 868MHz/915MHz (LoRa & Sigfox) antenna port (be careful, and note there are three connectors) See here: https://docs.pycom.io/gettingstarted/connection/lopy4/
 * Connect the usb-cable to both computer and board

 ## Software setup